raspberrypilearning/physical-computing/en/step_13.md

 To use the ultrasonic distance sensor in Python, you need to know which GPIO pins the echo and trigger are connected to.

-+ Open Python 3.

-+ In the shell, enter the following line to import `DistanceSensor` from the GPIO Zero library:
++ Use the following code to read the `DistanceSensor`.

     ```python
     from gpiozero import DistanceSensor
-    ```

-    After each line, press **Enter** and the command will be executed immediately.

-+ Create an instance of `DistanceSensor` using your echo and trigger pins:

-    ```python
     ultrasonic = DistanceSensor(echo=17, trigger=4)
-    ```

-+ See what distance it shows:

-    ```python
-    ultrasonic.distance
-    ```

-    You should see a number: this is the distance to the nearest object, in metres.

-+ Try using a loop to print the distance continuously, while waving your hand in front of the sensor to alter the distance reading:

-    ```python
     while True:
         print(ultrasonic.distance)
     ```

-    The value should get smaller the closer your hand is to the sensor.
-Press **Ctrl + C** to exit the loop.
++ The value should get smaller the closer your hand is to the sensor.
+Press **Stop** to exit the loop.

 ### Ranges